peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 * [getIndices](#H3DU.MeshBuffer_getIndices)<br>Gets the array of vertex indices used by this mesh buffer.
 * [getPositions](#H3DU.MeshBuffer_getPositions)<br>Gets an array of vertex positions held by this mesh buffer, arranged by primitive.
+* [lineLoopIndices](#H3DU.MeshBuffer.lineLoopIndices)<br>Creates an array of vertex indices corresponding to triangles that make up a line loop, a series of vertices that make up a connected line segment path, with the last point also connected to the first.
+* [lineStripIndices](#H3DU.MeshBuffer.lineStripIndices)<br>Creates an array of vertex indices corresponding to triangles that make up a line strip, a series of vertices that make up a connected line segment path.
 * [merge](#H3DU.MeshBuffer_merge)<br>Merges the vertices from another mesh into this one.
 * [normalizeNormals](#H3DU.MeshBuffer_normalizeNormals)<br>Modifies this mesh buffer by converting the normals it defines to <a href="tutorial-glmath.md">unit vectors</a>
 ("normalized" vectors with a length of 1).
 * [primitiveCount](#H3DU.MeshBuffer_primitiveCount)<br>Gets the number of primitives (triangles, lines, and points) composed by all shapes in this mesh.
 * [primitiveType](#H3DU.MeshBuffer_primitiveType)<br>Gets the type of primitive stored in this mesh buffer.
+* [quadStripIndices](#H3DU.MeshBuffer.quadStripIndices)<br>Creates an array of vertex indices corresponding to triangles that make up a strip of quadrilaterals.
+* [quadsIndices](#H3DU.MeshBuffer.quadsIndices)<br>Creates an array of vertex indices corresponding to triangles that make up a series of quadrilaterals, where every 4 vertices is a separate quadrilateral.
 * [recalcNormals](#H3DU.MeshBuffer_recalcNormals)<br>Recalculates the normal vectors (directions that generally point up and away from the mesh buffer's surface) for triangles in this mesh buffer, in order to give the shape described by this buffer a flat or smooth appearance or to shade the shape from the inside or the outside upon rendering.
 * [reverseNormals](#H3DU.MeshBuffer_reverseNormals)<br>Modifies this mesh buffer by reversing the sign of normals it defines.